LIT DIARIES CREATIVE WRITING CAMP

 THE INSTRUCTORS

-A collective of creative Black women who have written and published books, produced films, developed STRAM programs, and are skilled wellness instructors.
+A collective of creative Black women who have written and published books, produced films, developed STEAM programs, and are skilled wellness instructors.

 Tamika Newhouse - Director